Quantum Data Management in the NISQ Era: Extended Version: Data in the quantum era

 \emph{Classical data} is the information that is collected, processed, and stored with traditional computing methods.
 Today, most of the classical data is stored and queried using database systems such as relational databases, document stores, graph databases, and vector databases \cite{dbms}.
-We refer to \emph{quantum data} as information collected and processed using \emph{quantum computing devices}, i.e., computing devices that follow the rules of quantum mechanics to their advantage \cite{nielsen2010quantum}. \ Quantum data is represented by qubits.
+We refer to \emph{quantum data} as information collected and processed using \emph{quantum computing devices}, i.e., computing devices that follow the rules of quantum mechanics to their advantage \cite{nielsen2010quantum}.
+Quantum data is represented by qubits.
 Next, we list key differences between quantum and classical data below to help understand the unique features of quantum data.

 \underline{\emph{1.
 Quantum data is probabilistic.}} Unlike a classical bit, which is 0 or 1, a quantum bit can be in \emph{superposition}.\ Mathematically, a zero state and a one state may be represented by a unit vector in the \emph{standard basis}.
 That is, the zero state $\ket{0}$ is represented by the vector $\begin{bsmallmatrix}1 \\ 0 \end{bsmallmatrix}$ and the one state $\ket{1}$ is represented by the vector $\begin{bsmallmatrix}0 \\ 1 \end{bsmallmatrix}$. \ A single qubit state, denoted $\ket{\psi}$, may be represented by a superposition, i.e., a linear combination of $\ket{0}$ and $\ket{1}$: $\ket{\psi}=\alpha\ket{0}+\beta\ket{1}$, for some pair of complex numbers $\alpha,\beta$ called \emph{amplitudes}, which satisfy $|\alpha|^2+|\beta|^2=1$. \ The probabilistic nature arises when a \emph{measurement} is performed.
-When a measurement is performed on the state $\ket{\psi}$, an outcome 0 is obtained with probability $|\alpha|^2$ and 1 obtained with probability $|\beta|^2$, and the state permanently changes to the obtained outcome. \
+When a measurement is performed on the state $\ket{\psi}$, the outcome 0 is obtained with probability $|\alpha|^2$ and the outcome 1 is obtained with probability $|\beta|^2$, and the state permanently changes to the obtained outcome.
+In classical computing, individual bits can be concatenated to form a bit string, e.g., the three-bit string ``010.''
+Similarly, we may concatenate qubits into a multi-qubit state.
+In this case, an $n$-qubit state can be represented as a superposition of $\ket{x}$ for $x\in\{0,1\}^n$, or equivalently a vector of $2^n$ components.